Dotsian/DexScript/README.md

 #### Installing

 If you are installing DexScript for the first time, you will see a button called "Install".
 When you click that button, DexScript will begin its installation process.
+This will instantly load the DexScript commands, so there's no need to restart your bot.

 #### Updating

 If you already have DexScript, you will see a button called "Update".
 When you click that button, DexScript will update to the latest version.
+This will instantly update DexScript, which means you don't have to restart your bot.

 #### Uninstall